Carlos Mortensen: World Series of Poker

 Mortensen won his second career bracelet at the 2003 World Series of Poker in the $5,000 Limit Hold'em event, earning $251,680.
 He defeated professional player Mark Gregorich heads-up to win the title.

 At the 2006 World Series of Poker, Carlos made three final tables.
 He finished in ninth place in Event #2 (No Limit Hold'em) winning $71,617.
 He once again finished in ninth place in Event #6 (NL Hold 'em), earning him $73,344.
 Mortensen came up just short of winning his third bracelet in Event #33 (Razz), where he finished runner-up to fellow professional James Richburg, earning him $94,908.

-Mortensen finished in 10th place in the 2013 WSOP Main Event, being the "Final Table Bubble Boy."
+Mortensen finished in 10th place in the 2013 WSOP Main Event, missing the official final table by one spot.

 Mortensen's victory in the 2001 Main Event earned him his first gold bracelet; this began a string of eleven consecutive years where the winner of the Main Event earned their first bracelet.
 As a result of the poker boom, which ignited when Chris Moneymaker won the Main Event two years after Mortensen, the fields in the tournament increased exponentially, eventually surpassing 10,000 entrants in 2023, and making it unlikely for individual players to maintain consistent success.
 It would not be until the 2012 event that a Main Event winner had won a prior bracelet (Greg Merson, and matched by Espen Jørstad in 2022), and not until 2023 that a Main Event winner had won a bracelet in a year prior to their victory (2023 winner Daniel Weinman won his first bracelet in 2022).